Are you living within your means? Do you want to start living frugally? Kickstart saving money with these 20 essential frugal living tips!

 - Being SICK of the money stress & take control of your finances

-- Learning how to save money by focusing on your own wants, by living your own life and focussing less on others
+- Learning how to save money by focusing on your own wants, living your own life and focusing less on others

 - Simplifying your life

 In order to start being frugal, it’s important to see that frugality isn’t a means to an end.
 It’s the beginning of your lifestyle change that will start today!